Cajun Country / New Orleans

 2: This morning we drive through the piney woods of eastern Texas.
 In the afternoon we follow the Red River Valley through central Louisiana.
 We have a tour of Natchitoches with a knowledgeable guide, then travel on to Lafayette for the next two nights.

 4: The Conrad Rice Mill is the oldest rice mill in the U.S. This morning we tour the mill and learn about rice production in Louisiana.
 Next we travel to Avery Island, a mysteriously beautiful place where the pepper fields grow.
 Here we see where the McIlhennys have been producing Tabasco hot sauce since 1868.
-Following an included lunch we continue to Morgan City and the International Petroleum Museum where we experience the life and challenges of the offshore oil industry.
+Following lunch we continue to Morgan City and the International Petroleum Museum where we experience the life and challenges of the offshore oil industry.
 Later we continue to New Orleans where we spend the next two nights.

 5: We start our day with a walking tour of the French Quarter where we see Jackson Square, Pirates Alley and St. Louis Cathedral.
 Next we board our motorcoach with our local guide for a driving tour of New Orleans.
 Since lunch will be later today, we stop for an iconic New Orleans treat, beignets and coffee.
 Our lunch is on the Steamboat Natchez as we enjoy a Harbour Jazz cruise.

 7: This is the harvest season for crawfish and this morning we learn about Louisiana’s favorite food on a local crawfish farm.
 We experience the habitat, harvest, calculation, distribution, and consumption of Louisiana’s #1 crustacean.
-In the afternoon we drive north in Texas to arrive in Dallas for the night.
+In the afternoon we drive north in Texas to arrive in Greenville for the night.

 8: We have experienced Cajun Country and the Deep South and are on our way home.
 A pleasant drive through Oklahoma brings us to our departure places.